googlearchive/firebase-util/src/join/README.md

 // { kato: { profile_name: "Michael Wulf", name: "Stupendous Man", id: "A98441133B64" } }
 ```

-Note that, because we declared a keyMap for the first ref, but didn't include email, that it doesn't exist in the results.
+Note that, because we declared a keyMap for the first ref, but didn't include email, it doesn't exist in the results.
 Thus, a keymap could also be used to filter data added into the join.
-Be careful using this in conjunction with update()
+Be careful using this in conjunction with set()
-or set()!
+as values not in the keyMap are removed!

 <a name="dynamic_path_names"></a>
-## Dynamic Path Names
+## Dynamic Child Paths

 To include records from paths which don't have matching key hierarchies, a Firebase ref can
 be put into the keyMap.
 It will be loaded when the source path is loaded and its contents put into the key.